Azure-Samples/ms-identity-javascript-nodejs-tutorial/README.md

 - [jwt.ms](https://jwt.ms) for inspecting your tokens
 - [Fiddler](https://www.telerik.com/fiddler) for monitoring your network activity and troubleshooting
-- Check [MSAL Node FAQ](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/faq.md) first for your questions
+- Check the [MSAL Node FAQ](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/faq.md) for your questions first
 - Follow the [Azure AD Blog](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/bg-p/Identity) to stay up-to-date with the latest developments

 Please refer to each chapter's README for sample-specific recommendations.